Nuclear power in Spain: History

 Soon on a plan was drafted to open four nuclear stations in the Basque region, i.e. Deba, Lemóniz, Ispazter and Tudela.
 The plan faced strong opposition and protests across the area, with all four drafted nuclear stations finally concentrating in just one located at Lemoniz.
 However, following a violent campaign by ETA to stop it, it finally did not come into operation either.
 The Spanish government officially declared a moratorium in 1984.

 The fire occurred in 1989 in Vandellós destroyed part of its facilities.
 After evaluating the technical and economic feasibility of repair made a year after the fire, led to the decision to withdraw this plant.

 Zorita, Vandellòs and Garoña, the three so-called first-generation plants, represent a combined capacity of 1,220 MW.
 Following the good results obtained in them, and the growing need for energy, it was decided to build seven new groups (four plants) of much greater production capacity, resulting in an additional nuclear power of 6,500 MW.

 At the beginning of 1981, the first group of Almaraz (Cáceres) began producing power with a capacity of 930 MW.
 In 1983, the reactor Ascó (Tarragona) came into operation with a capacity of 930 MW, as well as a second group with the same power in Almaraz.

 In 1984 he inaugurated the central Cofrents (Valencia) with a capacity of 975 MW, a year after the network is connected to the second reactor of 930 MW Ascó group.
 In December 1987, enters the central testing period Vandellós II, and finally, in 1989 is put into operation the central Trillo I (Guadalajara) to 1066 MW.

 As shown, nuclear power plants in Spain are located in the northern half.
-This is because the area is less seismic impact of the peninsula and where the presence of large rivers Tajo and Ebro meet their needs for water used for cooling.
+This is because the area is less impacted by seismic activity on the peninsula and where the presence of large rivers Tajo and Ebro meet their needs for water used for cooling.